yunkunrao/tendermint.com/content/blog/get-your-cryptocurrency-up-and-running-in-10-minutes.md

 you can read about it [here](https://github.com/tendermint/basecoin/blob/master/docs/guide/basecoin-plugins.md).

-Kubernetes DSL (Domain Specific Language) could be difficult for the beginner to grasp.
+Kubernetes DSL (Domain Specific Language) can be difficult for the beginner to grasp.
 Fortunately, we will need to change only a small piece of code.

 The most important thing is the application’s genesis.json file.
 It defines the initial distribution of assets.
 We have 4 nodes by default (`replicas: 4`in